doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 > **68%** of recruiter time spent on admin, not candidates
 > **40+** days average time-to-fill at enterprise scale

----
+-

 ## HOW NEBULA HELPS

 **Recruiting Automation Software That Keeps Recruiters in Control**

-Nebula is talent acquisition software that centralizes sourcing, outreach, and analytics in one recruiting platform -- layered on top of your existing ATS so there is nothing to rip out and nothing to retrain your team on.
+Nebula is talent acquisition software that centralizes sourcing, outreach, and analytics in one recruiting platform, layered on top of your existing ATS so there is nothing to rip out and nothing to retrain your team on.

 ✔ AI candidate matching surfaces best-fit profiles for every role, not just keyword matches ✔ Automated multi-step outreach via email and SMS, with full send, open, and response visibility